ghostologaster/neocities-11ty-site/content/blog/xiesheng.md

 - \[*tsyin*, "true"\], [真]{lang="zh-Hant"}

 …and so on.

+> [(sidenote)]{.bl-h} Note that the examples of XS I used in this post are all based on the "received" XS, i.e. XS reflected in the use of characters in the received body of ancient texts transmitted through the centuries.
+It is of course indefensible to use received XS indiscriminately as evidence, since we know the stabilization of this system has spanned a long period of time; it can be unclear if a particular case of XS mapping could reflect pre-Qín habits, or if it was a late innovation against inertia.
+When investigating received XS it's necessary to single out late inventions wherever possible, and on top of that it's safer to only speak of significant tendencies, keeping a wary eye on XS behaviours that are statistically scarce and otherwise poorly corroborated.
+>
+> It's easy to see how the writing evidence from the dated excavated texts (e.g. that from the early-Zhōu bronze inscriptions or Warring-States writings on bamboo slips) has been crucial in clarifying, correcting and confirming our conclusions that had been previously drawn (or failed to be drawn) from received XS; Baxter and Sagart, as a wellknown example, have stressed this in their 2014 work.
+I cite only received XS examples in this post simply for convenience; as demonstrations they suffice. (`2024-02-14` addendum)

 Though the MC values of these initials can be subdivided into three groups of distinct places of articulation \{ *t*, *th*, *d* \} (dental), \{ *tsy*, *tsyh*, *dzy* \} (alveopalatal) and \{ *tr*, *trh*, *dr* \} (retroflex), such substructure is not reflected in the XS behaviour; while some phonetic elements do appear to be specialized, the three groups come into XS contact with each other with no overall inhibition.
 The MC dental and retroflex affricates \{ *ts*, *tsh*, *dz*, *tsr*, *tsrh*, *dzr* \} form a similar XS class, with much analogical XS behaviour.
 As an example, observe the following series with phonetic element [且]{lang="zh-Hant"}: